ofbodur/academic-kickstart/content/home/about.md

 Welcome to my website!

 I am a Physicist currently based in the largest island and smallest continent of the planet Earth, Australia.
-My expertise is mainly Geodynamics and I am currently busy with finishing my PhD in EarthByte Group at The University of Sydney.
-I will be moving to Wollongong as a post-doctoral research associate at The University of Wollongong.
+My expertise is mainly Geodynamics and I am currently busy with finishing my PhD in EarthByte Group at The University of Sydney. <br/>

+In 2020, I will be moving to Wollongong as a post-doctoral research associate at The University of Wollongong. <br/>

-I am also very interested in Australian life, culture, environment and the history of formation of such a modern and very diverse nation.
+I am also very interested in Australian life, culture, environment and the history of formation of such a modern and very diverse nation. <br/>

+See below for my research, articles, posts and many others :)